 So, when temperatures reached 60 this weekend, we headed into Boston.
-We like to go into the city about once a month anyway and this was the perfect oppurtunity.
+We like to go into the city about once a month anyway and this was the perfect opportunity.
 After some time spent at the New England Aquarium, we treated ourselves to some time in the North End and to some cannolis!

-There is a bit of cannoli war going on in the North End, and for those unfamiliar with Boston, the North End is the Little Italy of Boston.
+There is a bit of a cannoli war going on in the North End, and for those unfamiliar with Boston, the North End is the Little Italy of the city.
 Many locals say that Mike's Pastry is for tourists and the real Bostonians go to Modern's.
 Both are on Hanover Street.
 However, I've heard many locals admit that they really do like Mike's best.
 I cannot say which is better, since I have not been to Modern's, but Mike's cannolis are incredibly delicious.

 Some of my kids and husband deciding which kind of cannoli they will get.

 I picked a chocolate dipped cannoli and it was divine!

 Alleyway in the North End.

 A trip into the North End is a must when visiting Boston.
 It is the oldest residential community in the city, neighborhoods first springing up in the 1630's, and it is such a treat to walk on the cobblestone streets and take in the history of that area.
 Parts of it have a truly European feel.

 After walking around the North End, we walked off the cannolis by heading into Quincy Market.
 And, yes, even after my cannoli I treated myself to an Italian Ice at Quincy.
 I just can't seem to leave that place without one!

 Blue tunnel of light, heading in the direction of the North End.

 My husband and two of my kids walking to Quincy Market.